mlabisi/chatbox/chatbox/README.md

 * [JUnit v4.13](https://search.maven.org/search?q=g:junit%20AND%20a:junit)
 * [Mockito v3.3.3](https://search.maven.org/search?q=g:org.mockito%20AND%20a:mockito-core&core=gav)

-### Step Three - Run The Server Locally
+### Step Three - Run The Code Locally
 Now that you've installed the dependencies, you can run the server locally!
 To do so, go ahead run the `ChatServer::main` method.
-Once the server is running, run the server by running `ChatClient::main` method.
+Once the server is running, run the client by running `ChatClient::main` method.
 Check the console for program info and warnings.